LED LCD vs. plasma vs. LCD

 LCD TVs range in size from a couple of inches, to 90 inches, and everywhere in-between.
 They're made by everybody.
 All "LED TVs" are actually LCD TVs, they just use LEDs as their light source, instead of the traditional CCFLs.
-As they tend to perform a little differently, and are marketed way differently, we'll address them separately.
-LED models also tend to be the higher-end models from a particular company, so often their performance advantage can have to do with this more than the inherent technology.
+There are very few CCFL (non-LED) LCDs on the market anymore.
+Since you might find a few off-brands that still use CCFLs (or you own a CCFL LCD and want to compare), we'll include them here separately.
 One of the most common features of higher-end LCDs is 120 and 240 Hz refresh rates which helps reduce the blurring of motion common with LCDs.
 You can read more about that problem and the solution in What is Refresh Rate?

 You might ask yourself, at this point, why only three companies for plasma?
 When electronics companies started building their manufacturing plants for TVs, they faced a choice: make big "cheap" flat panels that can't go much below 42-inches (plasma), or build a more expensive factory that can make a wide variety of sizes, even though the bigger sizes will be more expensive (LCD).
 As production has increased, the larger LCD sizes have become more price competitive, so that distinction has disappeared.
 As such, you don't see a lot of companies investing in new plasma TV manufacturing.
 Not when an LCD factory can make everything from cell phone screens to 90-inch HDTVs (an over simplification, but you get the point).